Editors’ Choice: Overland Recovery Gear and Accessories

 Photo by ARB

 What’s a “snatch strap?”
-Think of it a industrial-strength rubber band build into a tow rope.
+Think of it as an industrial-strength rubber band built into a tow rope.
 When slowly pulling a vehicle out with a tow rope doesn’t work, sometimes giving the rescue vehicle a little “runway” to add momentum is enough to get the stuck rig moving enough to get the extraction process underway.
-Problem is, a hard pull with a tow rope can damage vehicles, snap off parts – sending them flying at high speed which can cause injury – or snap the tow rope.
+The problem is that a hard pull with a tow rope can damage vehicles, snap off parts – sending them flying at high speed, which can cause injury – or snap the tow rope.

 ARB has been making snatch straps for years, and we rank a snatch strap right up there with traction boards in terms of effectiveness.
 With a 20% kinetic stretch rating and a minimum breaking strength of 24,000 lbs, you can be sure that these straps can stand up to the stress of snatch strap recoveries.
 Don’t be tempted to use a regular tow strap for a difficult recovery.
 This option from ARB will allow you to safely extract one vehicle from sticky situations with nothing but another vehicle and some know-how.